omarreis/vsop2013/planetfun/README.md

 You can do:

-  aDummy.RotationAngle.x    :=  aElevation;
-  a3DObject.RotationAngle.y :=  aAzimuth;
+    aDummy.RotationAngle.x    :=  aElevation;      //set one rotation component in each object a3DObject.RotationAngle.y :=  aAzimuth;

-By rotating a single axis in each object, you avoid Gimbal Locks.
+By rotating a single axis in each object you avoid Gimbal Locks.

 # Moon positions